Canadian Pacific Steamship Company: Post-war period (1945–2005)

 In 1971, the company changed its name to CP Ships Ltd. Container ships added as Intermodal freight transport became popular.
 Intermodal transportation integrated well with CP's rail assets.
 In 1972, CP Ships regular transatlantic passenger service from the Port of Liverpool finished with the sale of Empress of Canada.

 In 1984, CP Ships entered a joint venture with Compagnie Maritime Belge called Canada Maritime to secure North Atlantic container traffic for its rail facilities at the Port of Montreal.
 This "new" company prospered and the fortunes of CP Ships revived in the early 1990s.
 In 1993 Canadian Pacific bought out its partner and merged it with CP Ships.
 The next decade saw the company grow through acquisition.
 In April 1995 CP Ships purchased the Cast Group out of a bankruptcy proceeding, and subsequently bought Lykes Lines in July 1997 also out of bankruptcy, Contship Containerlines in October 1997 at a profitable level, Australia-New Zealand Direct Line in December 1998 also being profitable, Ivaran Lines in May 1998 (unprofitable), TMM Lines (unprofitable, 50% in January 1999, rest 50% in January 2000), in August 2000 Christensen Canadian African Lines (CCAL) at small profitability and Italia Line in August 2002 at breakeven business results.
 By 2001 it was the seventh largest carrier in the world, and dominated the North Atlantic.
-When it was spun off into a separate company it represented 8% of Canadian Pacific's revenues and was a source for a large portion of CPR's rail traffic — much originating from CP Ships' Montreal Gateway Terminals.
+When it was spun off into a separate company it represented 8% of Canadian Pacific's revenues and was a source for a large portion of CPR's rail traffic – much originating from CP Ships' Montreal Gateway Terminals.

 Sale

 On August 21, 2005, German conglomerate TUI AG offered to acquire CP Ships Limited for €1.7 billion (US$2.0 billion) in cash, and merge it with TUI's Hapag-Lloyd division.
 On October 19, 2005, CP Ships and TUI AG jointly announced that 89.1% of CP Ships shareholders had accepted Ship Acquisition Inc.'s August 30 offer for US$21.50 per share on October 25, 2005.

-CP Ships archives were held by CP Limited until 2012 when it was donated to the Canadian Museum of Science and Technology.
+CP Ships archives were held by CP Limited until 2012 when they were donated to the Canadian Museum of Science and Technology.